mgorro/wwtp/WasteWater/WasteWater-2.1.0/WasteWater 2.1.0/readme.txt

-How t o use the WasteWater library (with dymola)
+How to use the WasteWater library (with dymola)
 ===============================================